 The model represents two types of external travel.
-Through trips are represented by the EE trip purpose and were estimated using traffic count data and information from the Statewide Travel Model developed by CDOT.
+Through trips are represented by the external external (EE) trip purpose.
 Trips with one end inside the modeling area and another outside of the modeling area are referred to as Internal-External/External-Internal (IE/EI) trips.
 These trips are included in the primary model trip purposes described previously.
-At external stations, the number of IE/EI trips by purpose is based on traffic count data and analysis of the 2010 NFRMPO Household Travel Survey (HHTS) data.
+At external stations, the number of IE/EI trips by purpose is based on traffic count data.
+Distributions of both EE and IE/EI trips have been calibrated based on analysis of LOCUS location-based services (LBS) data.
+Growth in external travel is based on analysis of the Colorado Statewide Travel Model.